Biggs Law Office A.P.C., will evaluate your case.

 People who are able to establish the liability of a property owner may be able to recover a wide range of damages.
 These may cover both economic and non-economic costs and other forms of harm.
 Victims usually can receive compensation for medical costs, expenses for future treatment, lost income and earning capacity, and the pain and suffering that they experienced.
 Not all types of damages are straightforward to quantify, so it is important to retain an attorney who can help you prove each of the forms of harm that you suffered.
 This may require introducing witness testimony, videos and photographs, and expert testimony, among other items.Retain a Vigorous Premises Liability Lawyer in San Francisco or Beyond

 At the Biggs Law Office A.P.C., we know how challenging a serious accident is for a victim and their family.
 We will leave no stone unturned in pursuing the full amount of compensation that you need to recover.
 We will keep you informed and involved in the status of your case at every phase of the litigation process.
 We maintain offices in San Francisco and San Rafael, and we represent people who need a personal injury or wrongful death lawyer throughout San Francisco, Marin, Sonoma, Alameda, and Contra Costa Counties.
-Call us at 415-789-5823 or contact us online for a no cost consultation with a San Francisco premises liability attorney who will commit himself to your case.
+Call us at 415-789-5823 or contact us online for a consultation with a San Francisco premises liability attorney who will commit himself to your case.